cloudflare/cloudflare-docs/products/workers/src/content/learning/using-services/index.md

 ![service binding diagram](./media/app-workers-dev.png)

 Workers Service bindings use the standard [Fetch API](/runtime-apis/fetch).
-You can continue to use your existing utilities and libraries - a Service binding will trigger a `FetchEvent`.
-You can also change the environment of a Service binding, so you can test a new version of a Service.
+You can continue to use your existing utilities and libraries - a Workers Service binding will trigger a `FetchEvent`.
+You can also change the environment of a Workers Service binding, so you can test a new version of a Service.

 In the next example, 1% of requests are routed to a `CANARY` deployment of a Worker.
 If a request to the `CANARY` fails, it is sent to the production deployment for another chance.